 And many people choose to lease a vehicle because the payments tend to be lower.
 If you buy the car early, your remaining lease payments will increase since the vehicle will be worth more.
 Waiting until the end of the lease agreement will keep these payments as low as possible.

 Finally, anyone who leases a car still has to pay sales tax and registration fees, just like buying the car outright.
 And when you purchase a vehicle you were previously leasing, you have to pay these fees all over again.
 But if you wait until your auto lease agreement is up, they’ll be lower because the car is worth less money.

 6 Things to Consider About a Lease Buyout Loan

-- Does your lender offer lease buyout loans?
+- Does your lender offer auto lease buyout loans?
 Not all lenders offer lease buyout options, so you’ll need to do some shopping around to find one that does.

 - Does it make financial sense?
-The fees will be higher if you choose a lease buyout, so you should make sure you can afford it.
+The fees will be higher if you choose a lease buyout loan, so you should make sure you can afford it.
 Use an auto loan calculator to run the numbers, figure out what your monthly payments will be, and whether it fits in your budget.

 - Does the car fit your lifestyle?
 The kind of car you need will change throughout your life.
 You should spend some time thinking about your current lifestyle and whether your leased vehicle still fits.

 - Will you take good care of the car?
 Buying or leasing a used car is always a gamble because you don’t know what you’re going to get.
 But if you’ve taken excellent care of your current car and it’s in good shape, it may make sense to hang onto it.

 - Will you incur high fees for turning it in?
 One of the downsides to leasing a car is that you can quickly rack up high fees.
 If you have excess mileage or wear and tear, you could get hit with hefty fines.
 In that case, it may make sense to just keep the car.